Healthdirect Free Australian health advice you can count on.

 • having a close relative who has had eye cancer

-UV radiation from sunlight (or sunlamps) has also been suggested as a possible risk factor for melanoma of the eye, but this has not been proven.
+UV radiation from sunlight (or sunlamps) may also increase your risk for melanoma of the eye.

 How is eye cancer diagnosed?

-You might also have tests like an x-ray or a CT scan to check whether the cancer has spread from your eye to other parts of your body.
+You might also have tests such as a CT scan or MRI scan to check whether the cancer has spread from your eye to other parts of your body.

 How is eye cancer treated?